andreapop-catalisan/andreapopcatalisan.github.io/_pages/about.md

-I am a Ph.D. student in Economics at the [Paris School of Economics (PSE](https://www.parisschoolofeconomics.eu/personnes/andrea-pop-catalisan/).
+I am a Ph.D. student in Economics at the [Paris School of Economics (PSE)](https://www.parisschoolofeconomics.eu/personnes/andrea-pop-catalisan/).
 I completed my master’s and bachelor's degrees at University Carlos III of Madrid.
 Previously, I worked as a Research Analyst at the European Central Bank at DG Economics and DG Research.
 I also completed a pre-doc at the Barcelona School of Economics/UPF and worked as a Research Assistant at the Kiel Institute for the World Economy and the Bank of Spain.

+You can contact me at andrea.pop@psemail.eu!